Danidani23/go-expensify-client/README.md

 Pleas see the attached examples how to get your reports.

+## Scraping receipts and invoices

+Unfortunately there is no official API endpoint to get the documents and images you have uploaded to your expenses.
+I have created an automated scraper that fetches these documents for you.
+It requires a set of session cookies to work.
+You can take a look at the provided example file.

 ## Known Issues

 When you configure email sending at the end of an export, the email never arrives.
 We suspect this is an error  on